Getting Started

 initctl emit

-A custom event may be emitted by using initctl emit, any
+A custom event may be emitted by using initctl emit

 jobs started or stopped by this event will be affected.
 Assuming the